Time (in)consistency of multistage distributionally robust inventory models with moment constraints: Appendix

-\begin{theorem} $\Pi_s^{opt} = \tilde{\Pi}$, and the multistage-static problem is strongly time consistent.
-However, the optimal value of the multistage-static problem equals 5, while the optimal value of the multistage-dynamic problem equals $\sqrt{26} > 5$. \end{theorem} We first characterize the set of optimal policies for the multistage-static problem. \begin{lemma} $\Pi_s^{opt} = \tilde{\Pi}$, and the multistage-static problem has optimal value 5. \end{lemma} \proof{Proof} It follows from Observation \ref{singletonian} that $\cM_1$ consists of the single probability measure $Q_1$ such that $Q_1(1) = Q_1(3) = \frac{1}{2}$.
+We first characterize the set of optimal policies for the multistage-static problem. \begin{lemma} $\Pi_s^{opt} = \tilde{\Pi}$, and the multistage-static problem has optimal value 5. \end{lemma} \proof{Proof : } It follows from Observation \ref{singletonian} that $\cM_1$ consists of the single probability measure $Q_1$ such that $Q_1(1) = Q_1(3) = \frac{1}{2}$.
 In this case, the cost of any policy $\pi = (x_1,x_2) \in \Pi$ under the multistage-static formulation equals

 We now prove that for any policy $\bar{\pi} = (\bar{x}_1,\bar{x}_2) \in \Pi_s^{opt}$, one has that

 Indeed, note that w.p.1, it follows from the triangle inequality that

 Now, suppose for contradiction that (\ref{no1a}) does not hold.
 It follows that